 In April the Russian Supreme Court heard the appeal in the case of Victor Vasilyevich Kuznetsov, who is undergoing compulsory treatment in the Special [Psychiatric] Hospital in Kazan [Volga District] (CCE 9.3 and 18.1, item 7).
 The verdict of the lower court—to extend Kuznetsov’s term in the special hospital—was left unaltered.

-[Moscow].
+[MOSCOW].
 On March 29 a search of the home of V. N. Chalidze was carried out by officials of the KGB.

-The following items were confiscated: the UN Convention on Human Rights, the Universal Declaration of Human Rights, the archive of the Committee for Human Rights, translations of articles by Rene Cassin from the International Journal of Human Rights and issues of Social Problems, the [samizdat] journal produced by Chalidze.
+The following items were confiscated: the UN Convention on Human Rights, the Universal Declaration of Human Rights, the archive of the Committee for Human Rights, translations of articles by Rene Cassin from the International Journal of Human Rights and issues of Social Issues, the [samizdat] journal produced by Chalidze.

 It later became clear that the search had been carried out in connection with the arrest in Moscow of two Belgian citizens—Hugo Sebreghts and Jomie Hemschoote.

 On the instructions of the Flemish Committee for the Defence of Human Rights Sebreghts visited Chalidze on 26 and 28 March to ask him a number of questions about the activities of the Soviet Committee for Human Rights, of which Chalidze is a representative.
 Sebreghts wanted to know whether the Committee was legal, whether contacts with other Committees were being made, what the Committee’s objectives were and what the authorities thought of it.
 In reply Chalidze explained to him the Committee’s legal status, quoted its Statutes, and also stated that in accordance with Article 5 of the Principles of the Committee, its members were prepared to maintain contacts only with organisations not aiming to inflict harm on the Soviet Union.